Andrzej Wierciński: Existentia Hermeneutica

-Following Heidegger, he cogently asserts that language and human understanding belong together: "Human Dasein resides within language: 'Language is the house of Being.'"
-Wierciński's captivating explication of the relationship between language and understanding comes to its climax in a superb gloss on Gadamer's revalidation of Augustine's verbum interius.
+Following Heidegger, he asserts that language and human understanding belong together: "Human Dasein resides within language: 'Language is the house of Being.'"
+Wierciński's explication of the relationship between language and understanding comes to its climax in a gloss on Gadamer's revalidation of Augustine's verbum interius.
 Arguing that Gadamer commences an original engagement with the nature of language as situated in the onto-theological perspective, Wierciński makes a new foray into our apprehension of language, providing a great stimulus for contemporary hermeneutics to rediscover and rearticulate the deep-seated connections between philosophical and theological discourses.
-Acknowledging the importance of Gadamer's appropriation of Augustine, Wierciński sensitizes us, at the same time, to hermeneutics' vital concern of reaching out for understanding as both rooted in and transcending Tradition.
-Dwelling in the hermeneutic in-between of the past and the present, experiencing our being as finite, contingent, and provisional, continually facing the challenges of understanding, we partake in Being's disclosing itself to us in the back-and-forth movement of the concealed (das Verborgene) and the unconcealed (das Entborgene), enacted in and through language.
-Wierciński affirms that the imperative to understand and interpret, which is embedded in our embracement and dynamic responding to the dialectic of familiarity and strangeness, indicate the unfolding of human existence as existentia hermeneutica, i.e., existentia interpretativa.
-In the overwhelming struggle to make sense of our being-in-the-world, we incessantly attempt to describe, re-describe, and interpret reality as profoundly stranded between finitude and infinity.
-The task of interpretation encompasses lived experience, and thus the possible risk of misinterpretation and misunderstanding.